top of page

 The scientific and technical innovation proposed in the project is aimed at enriching the accessibility for, and inclusion of all while interacting with cultural heritage assets and historical archives.

-The proposed innovation will be validated within the project through a stakeholder consultation systematically achieved using participatory approaches and the adoption of co-design principles.
+The proposed innovation are validated within the project through a stakeholder consultation systematically achieved using participatory approaches and the adoption of co-design principles.

-Such community interactions will by design involve people living with disabilities.
-Formal user requirements aggregated from stakeholders will be leveraged to formalise the specification of the MuseIT scientific innovations.
+Such community interactions by design involves people living with disabilities.
+Formal user requirements aggregated from stakeholders are leveraged to formalise the specification of the MuseIT scientific innovations.

 © Photos : Share music and Performing Arts